 The Condominium Act

 In addition to the Hotel Act, there’s also a Condominium Act that prohibits condo owners to use their property for commercial activities, like short-term lettings.

-You need to read about the Foreign Business Act as well, that puts the same restrictions on foreign condo owners.
+You need to read about the Foreign Business Act as well, which puts the same restrictions on foreign condo owners.

 In some recent cases, courts have fined condo owners thousands of baht for renting out their properties on Airbnb for less than 30 days at a time.